NathanSmallcalder/DataAnalysisLeagueOfLegends/README.md

 ### Introduction

 The project focuses on the data collection and data analysis of popular video game League of Legends.
 The project uses docker, python and MySQL.
+Users can collect data using the DataCollection.py file or using the pre-existing data in the table setup script.

 Setup MySQL